-To update members on the External Audit of the Borough Council's Statement of Accounts and related activity.
+To update members on the External Audit of the Borough Council's Statements of Account and provide an update on action proposed by the Government Department for Levelling-up, Housing and Communities.

 RECOMMENDATIONS:

 That members of the Audit Committee note the contents of the report.